yotarok/flacenc-rs/README.md

 [![Documentation](https://docs.rs/flacenc/badge.svg)](https://docs.rs/flacenc)

 This crate provides some basic modules for building application customized FLAC (Free Lossless Audio Codec) encoder in rust programs.
+If you are interested in a stand-alone FLAC encoder (rather than a library for building it), check out the CLI for this module located in [`flacenc-bin`](flacenc-bin/README.md).

 See [the auto-generated report](report/report.nightly.md) for the characteristics of the encoder compared to